json-everything/json-everything-blog/_posts/2023-06-16-json-schema-async.md

 - Does it feel weird at all to have a schema evaluation be async, even if you know you're not making network calls?
 - How does this impact your code?

-Leave some comments below with your thoughts.
+Leave some comments below or on [this issue](https://github.com/gregsdennis/json-everything/issues/480) with your thoughts.